Newtonian Few-Body Problem Central Configurations with Gravitational Charges of both Signs: New coordinates in the Four-Body Problem

 where $\mu$ is the mass

-The first rotation changes nothing and after the scale change the resulting four-body configuration has a moment of inertia tensor with the three principal moments of inertia equal.
+The first rotation matrix rotates to the principal axes of inertia and after the scale change the resulting four-body configuration has a moment of inertia tensor with the three principal moments of inertia equal.
 The second rotation $\bf G'$ does not change this property.

 The cartesian coordinates of the four particles, with the origin at the center of gravity, written in terms of the new coordinates are

 where $\bf G$ and $\bf G'$ are two rotation matrices, each a function of three independent coordinates such as the Euler angles, and where the column elements of the constant matrix